DatIT-026/google_slides_crawler/README.md

 # Google Slide Crawler

-A lightweight tool designed to extract high-quality slide images and speaker notes from Google Slides, automatically compiling them into a structured PDF.
+A lightweight tool designed to extract high-quality slide images and notes from Google Slides, automatically compiling them into a structured PDF.

 ## How to use?